Complete guide to Optimist ropes

 the goal!

-Rigging Ropes (Boom and Mast)
+(Boom and Mast)

 Summary

-good sense of just how much rigging an Optimist requires.
+Seeing all the ropes laid out like this gives a clear sense of how much rigging an Optimist actually requires.
 I measured each rope

 multiple times, so the lengths should be accurate.
 However, if you find that